College Green, Dublin

-Streets leading onto College Green are Dame Street to the west, Grafton Street to the south, and Westmoreland Street to the north.
+Streets leading onto College Green are Dame Street to the west, Grafton Street to the south, Westmoreland Street to the north and College Street to the northeast.
 College Green has been used as an assembly point for major political rallies.
 In the mid-1990s, United States President Bill Clinton addressed a crowd during his visit to Ireland.
 President Barack Obama also spoke at the site in a major address during his visit in May 2011.

+Location

+College Green is on Dublin's Southside, and is about 170m long.
+Its western end is a continuation of Dame Street.
+At its eastern end, facing Trinity College, it meets Westmoreland Street heading north, College Street heading northeast, and Grafton Street heading south.
+The Temple Bar district is to the north.